msalah-kw/smart-manager/readme.txt

 Add products, update prices, edit SKUs, change order statuses, manage coupons, edit blog posts - perform hundreds of store operations from one place, instantly.

+**New in this build**

+* Bulk update variation pricing and inventory in one action — select the variable parent and Smart Manager propagates the change to every child variation automatically.
+* Operate in a privacy-first mode out of the box.
+Smart Manager blocks outbound HTTP requests (ads, update checks, telemetry) unless you explicitly opt in via the `smart_manager_allow_external_requests` filter.

 [Smart Manager](https://www.storeapps.org/product/smart-manager/?utm_source=wprepo&utm_medium=web&utm_campaign=smwp_readme) helps you stay in control and scale with ease — whether you manage 100,000+ products or just a small shop.

 > 🧑 ***An Essential Plugin for WooCommerce – Smart Manager Exceeds All Expectations!**